Welcome to Blue MedicareRx!

 - Claim Form and Appointment of Representative Form – These forms will help you file a claim or assign a representative to manage your prescription coverage if necessary.

-You can also download and print copies of these documents on our website or you can request a printed copy of your Evidence of Coverage or Formulary if you need one.
+You can also download and print copies of these documents on our website or you can request a printed copy of your Evidence of Coverage, Pharmacy Directory, or Formulary if you need one.

 Whether you are a new or continuing member, our transition process provides for smooth adjustment to plan requirements and changes.